-Triton Polling live interview telephone surveys are conducted by our in-house, state of the art call center located outside of Bend, Oregon.
-Triton's automated surveys are carried out by our proprietary, automated telephone survey system.
+Triton Polling live interview telephone surveys are conducted by interviewers in an in-house, state-ofthe-art call center located near Bend, Oregon.
+Triton's automated surveys are carried out by its proprietary, automated telephone survey system.
 All surveys incorporate standard statistical methods to select a representative sample of the target population.